moebg-gemini/jobcoin-mixer/README.md

 ## Design Decisions

 Currently the application runs the main objects through a CLI program, the Mixer application can be extended to be a web service a frontend can communicate with and send requests to.
 This can be done in flask.

-## Extensions

-These are features and extensions to the mixer that can be added in the future.

-* Mixing Algorithm: The current mixing algorithm evenly sends out coin amounts to all output addresses.
-* Double Mixing
-* Log events throughout the application
-* Make the mixer an HTTP service and have clients only interact with the Mixer through API calls
-* Have a separate frontend client that interacts with the Mixer's HTTP service
-* CI/CD implementation
-* Time delay in mixing
-* Adding a task queue for mixer request jobs
-* Using a database to keep track of mixing jobs instead of an in-memory dictionary
-* Have user put their own default address to transfer from, currently we transfer on behalf of a default user address on the jobcoin network
-* Random distribution of X coins between N addresses
-* Using a config service for a mixer instance
-* Custom errors

 ## Usage